AI-XRGlass650/anonymous-imc-26-xr-ai-glass/README.md

 To reproduce figures and tables, run the notebooks or helper scripts found in the relevant analysis folder.
 Notebooks are designed to load local CSV/Excel/PCAP inputs from the same directory or a `data/` subfolder — inspect the first code cell to adjust paths if necessary.

-If you want, I can add a short table mapping notebook filenames to produced figure filenames (and figure numbers) across the repository — tell me which folders to prioritize and I will generate that mapping.

 ---